apache/iceberg/docs/spark/spark-queries.md

     - `contains_nan`
     - `lower_bound`
     - `upper_bound`
-2. `contains_nan` could return null, which indicates that this information is not available from files' metadata.
+2. `contains_nan` could return null, which indicates that this information is not available from the file's metadata.
     This usually occurs when reading from V1 table, where `contains_nan` is not populated.

 ## Inspecting with DataFrames